 There is always a risk that the coached individual becomes overly dependent on the coach and turns to the coach for conversations they should be having with other executives or their teams.
 Michael Maccobystated that, even though it is natural for coaches to want to expand their business, the best coaches put their clients’ interest first.
 A good coach is aware of the dependency dynamic and you (the initiator of the coaching relationship) should always ask coaches how they handle dependency in coaching relationships.

-How to select the right coach
+How to select the right business coach

 As stated earlier, willingness to be coached and good chemistry are important ingredients of successful coaching.
 So, allowing the executive to choose whom they want to work with, regardless of who initiated the coaching assignment, seems key.